Rosendale Theatre: Ownership by the Cacchios

 Anthony Cacchio Sr., a tile setter from Poughkeepsie who bore a strong resemblance to filmmaker Otto Preminger, received permission to rent the building from the village's mayor, who strongly desired a movie theater in Rosendale.
 Cacchio opened the former casino as a one-room, 300-seat movie theater on February 18, 1949.
-Critics of the venture, wary of out-of-towners, claimed it would not be profitable, and that the Theatre (which the Cacchios pronounced "thee-ate-er", with a long "a" sound) would be closed within six months.
+Critics of the venture, wary of out-of-towners, claimed it would not be profitable, and that the Theatre would be closed within six months.

 Tickets were sold for 50 cents apiece for adults and 25 cents for children, and the first film shown on opening night was a western, Blood on the Moon.
 Cacchio's sons, Anthony "Uncle Tony" Cacchio Jr. and Rocco "Rocky" Cacchio, worked with him at the Theatre, serving as ushers on opening night, and eventually running the Theatre.
 Cacchio's wife, Fannie, sold tickets to moviegoers.
 She had never held such a job before the Theatre's opening, but continued to sell tickets and work at the Theatre for over five decades without requesting a single paycheck.
 The Theatre continued to house the town's fire department for some time; one Rosendale resident, Bill Brooks, later recalled walking around a fire truck to reach the bathroom.

 The Cacchio family owned the building outright by 1954, and in 1955 the Rondout Creek flooded, filling the Theatre with 3 ft of water and destroying its contents.
 The Cacchios took out loans and received relief funds from the government to rebuild.
 A new 35 mm projector and sound equipment were installed, along with "pull-handle vending machines".
 A popcorn machine was added, but broke down in 1965 and was not replaced.
 While most movie theaters at the time generated profit by selling concessions, Anthony Cacchio Jr. made the "daring move" of banning popcorn in the Theatre in 1964 because it was "too smelly, messy on the seats, and crackling paper bags disrupted quiet scenes".

 Anthony Cacchio Jr. was trained to operate the Theatre's equipment by one of his employees, a union projectionist who left in 1966 to work at a different theater in Kingston.
 By 1980, the cost of tickets was half that of competing, larger theaters, and annual attendance was between 40,000 and 50,000 people.